About the Resource Center

 Garden resource pickup

-If you would like to pick up resources (seeds, plant starts, tools, etc.) for your community garden as a whole, please contact Matthew Romans to schedule an appointment.
+To schedule an appointment to pick up resources (seeds, plant starts, tools, etc.) for your community garden, please contact Matthew Romans at matthew@glfoodbank.org or (517) 853-7802.

 Volunteer at the Resource Center

-Garden Project’s work is made possible through the commitment of our volunteers, many of whom work directly wit us at the Resource Center.
+Garden Project’s work is made possible through the commitment of our volunteers, many of whom work directly with us at the Resource Center.
 Learn more and find a volunteer shift here.

 Location and Map